 App Inclusion and Support

-Before purchasing a smart plug, ensure that it’s aligned with a quality app that’s reliable and easy to navigate.
+Instead of a smart-home hub to control their smart devices, some people use an app, but they aren’t always as intuitive or reliable.
+Before purchasing a smart plug, ensure that it’s backed with a quality app that’s reliable and easy to navigate.
 Look for an app that allows users to program several devices under one system.

 Smart plugs can make it appear as though owners are home when they’re actually at work, out for the evening, or even on vacation.
 Scheduling a program to make all the smart plugs throughout the home work together to turn lights on and off helps provide additional security.